Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 2. Video conferencing

-Once in the realm of science fiction (remember the Jetsons?), video conferencing software has become an almost indispensable part of today’s businesses:
+Once in the realm of science fiction (remember the Jetsons?), video calls have become an almost indispensable part of today’s businesses:

 People can join meetings from locations around the world, from one-to-one catch-ups to all-hands meetings with hundreds of people.